Shirodork/The-Derp-Bot-2.0/README.md

 ### Fun Commands
   - `!ascii [message]`: Converts your message to Ascii-style art
   - `!chewtle`: Embeded message with Chewtle
+  - `!dankmeme`: Pulls a meme from the subreddit r/dankmemes
+  - `!edgelord`: Edgelord copypasta meme
   - `!kys`: Embeded message with the Kermit Sewer Slide Meme Image
   - `!knock`: Pulls from a JSON repository of knock knock jokes
   - `!loot`: "Maybe the real treasure was the friends you made along the way!"